zacanger/niddesa/text/generated-translations/cullaniddesa/18-chinese-amazon.md

 And Bodo Wu Da, Youtua, and Brahmen, and forced salad,

-Clever Moyuloh, with the Daisen Man Binchia.
+Clever Moyuloh, with the Great Immortal Man Binchia.

 97. they approached the senses: the fairy man with a foot,